Boyiliee/AOD-Net/AOD-Net with PONO/README.md

 We appreciate the [PyTorch implementation](https://github.com/TheFairBear/PyTorch-Image-Dehazing) of AOD-Net.
-Based on this code, we add simple [PONO](https://github.com/Boyiliee/PONO) into AOD-Net, which improves the performance efficiently.
+Based on this code, we add simple [PONO and MS](https://github.com/Boyiliee/PONO) into AOD-Net, which improves the performance efficiently.

 Previous AOD-Net Results:
 ![](../AOD-Net_result.png)